 - Surface treatment, such as Powder Coating (PC), Black Anodize and how this will impact tolerances.

 - cast/machine/PC and masking or cast/PC (no masking) and machine.

 - Black Anodized with tolerances under 0.001" hardly feasible to accomplish and different appearance compared with AL 6061 T6.

 - Parting Line and moving mold components affecting dimensional tolerances.

-- Gate location and size in relation of porosity specs.
+- Gate location and size in relation to porosity specs.